Paolo Di Canio: Political views

 In 2005, he characterised his political views by declaring that he was "a fascist, not a racist".

-His use of the Roman salute toward Lazio supporters, a gesture adopted by Italian fascists in the 20th century, has created controversy.
+His use of the Fascist salute toward Lazio supporters, a gesture adopted by Italian fascists in the 20th century, has created controversy.
 Documented uses of the salute include in matches against arch-rivals Roma and Livorno, a club inclined to left-wing politics.
-Di Canio received a one-match ban after the second event and was fined €7,000.
+Di Canio received a one-match ban after the second event and was fined £7,000.
 He was later quoted as saying, "I will always salute as I did because it gives me a sense of belonging to my people ...
 I saluted my people with what for me is a sign of belonging to a group that holds true values, values of civility against the standardisation that this society imposes upon us."
 His salute has been featured on unofficial merchandise sold outside Stadio Olimpico after the ban.

 He has also expressed admiration for the fascist dictator Benito Mussolini.
 In his 2001 autobiography Paolo Di Canio: l'Autobiografia (Paolo Di Canio: The Autobiography), published by Libreria dello Sport, he praised Mussolini as "basically a very principled, ethical individual" who was "deeply misunderstood".

 In 2010, Di Canio attended the funeral of senior fascist Paolo Signorelli, where mourners were photographed making mass fascist salutes towards Signorelli's coffin.
 Signorelli had been convicted of involvement in the 1980 Bologna massacre, a neo-fascist terrorist attack which killed 85 people and wounded more than 200.

 Di Canio's political ideology has been a source of controversy in the course of his managerial career.
-When Di Canio was appointed as the manager of Swindon Town in 2011, the trade union GMB terminated its sponsorship agreement with the club, worth around £4,000 per season, due to Di Canio's fascist views.
+When Di Canio was appointed as the manager of Swindon Town in 2011, the trade union GMB terminated its sponsorship agreement with the club, worth around £4,000 per season, because of Di Canio's fascist views.

 He was appointed as manager of Sunderland on 31 March 2013.
 The club's vice-chairman David Miliband, a Labour politician and former foreign secretary, subsequently stepped down.
 Miliband stated that he had taken the decision to resign "in the light of the new manager's past political statements".
 It also met opposition from the Durham Miners' Association, which threatened to remove one of its mining banners from Sunderland's Stadium of Light, which is built on the former site of the Wearmouth Colliery, as a symbol of its anger over the appointment.

 In a profile piece in 2011, an unnamed source asserted that Di Canio was not "an ideological fascist", attributing his behaviour to "his psychological history, particularly his former compulsive tendencies and pronounced mood swings".
 In the same article, Di Canio said that he was not politically active: "I don't vote, I haven't voted for 14 years.
 Italian politicians — all of them — think only about themselves, and making money."